 Graphic novels can also help build kids’ vocabulary and reading comprehension.
 Although they contain less text, much of the dialogue in graphic novels is highly sophisticated.
 “And,” Jennifer says, “children find the format so engaging that they’re more likely to challenge themselves with words they might struggle to read in a traditional novel.”

-A New Child-Directed Format
+A Child-Directed Format

 Graphic Novel Book Club is a different format than our other school age reading programs; it’s meant to be more open-ended and child-directed.
 Instead of hearing about or reading specific titles, the kids in Graphic Novel Book Club choose together what direction they want the club to go.

 Jennifer says, “We talk about the kids’ favorites, make recommendations, and explore the graphic novel as a genre.
 From meeting to meeting we’ll look at the art, illustrations, comic styles, and other elements that are unique to the graphic novel format.
 And if the kids are interested, we may even create our own graphic novel from start to finish!”